edtbl76/gatsby-test-blog/content/blog/2021/07/05-accidental-complexity.md

 time, I've dealt with vendors whose extended feature set could easily be provided by locally developed integrations, and whose support experience was inconceivably poor.

+Sometimes there aren't going to be available tools, the existing tools aren't going to meet your needs, or your requirements will conflict with what is out there.
+(You also might be in direct competition with the tools!)

+In these cases, building your own, or some hybrid solution of build and buy is required.

+This is ok.
+Flexible architectures are a necessity.
+Technology changes at an alarming rate.
+Brittle designs that are intended to "stand the test of time" do so more often than not at great expense to the developers and the users.
+The best architectures are those that can evolve in a manner that is as painless and transparent as possible to the end users, while being cost effective and uneventful for the developers and architects who deliver it.

+Evolutionary architectures allow accidental complexity to be addressed in a temporally flexible fashion.
+What is good to day, might not be tomorrow.
+If we are continuously testing and measuring the system, we will begin to see the stress points long before strain grows to failure.
+This allows us to navigate the complexity of our solution intelligently with thoughtful intent, minimizing the accidental nature of the complexity of our system.

+Before I sail off into the wild blue yonder, I want to emphasize the term "accidental complexity".
+Specifically, I want to focus on the word "accidental".
+While ignorance and change resistance are problems to be solved in any organization, they aren't malicious problems.
+There are many reasons that organizations fall into these patterns, most of which are entirely valid.
+As of this writing, software is still created by people.
+We are fallable, funny creatures.
+If we attempt to solve accidental complexity by treating it as willful misconduct or intended slight, we're more likely to exacerbate the problem.

+Any attempt to rectify challenges in our operational models must be done with compassion and a mindset of inclusion and collaboration.
+It was "just an accident".

+Just like spilled milk, we'll clean it up and pour a new glass.